Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Real data example: detecting sleep spindles

-A 10-sec segment of the EEG signal from channel C4A1 and its analysis are shown in Figure \ref{Figure:EEG example1}.
+The data analysis results for a 10-sec segment of the EEG signal from channel C4A1 are shown in Figure \ref{Figure:EEG example1}.
 In the two-stage algorithm, we first want to find and estimate the frequencies of existing oscillations in the signal.
-The first-stage, the DPPT statistic with $m=16$, is shown in the second panel against a grid of test frequencies in Hz, where the horizontal line show 90th simulated quantile value of the first iteration step by using the OBMB.
+The first-stage, the DPPT statistic with $m=14$ selected by our plug-in method is shown in the first panel against a grid of test frequencies in Hz, where the horizontal line show 90th simulated quantile value of the first iteration step by using the OBMB.
 Clearly, there is a peak around 14Hz, which suggests that there exists an oscillatory component inside the EEG signal.
 Note that the size of the peaks is affected by the amplitude of the oscillatory pattern and sample size of the time series data.
 Under significant level $\alpha = 0.1$, we are confident that there is one oscillatory component with the estimated frequency 14.1Hz.
+Furthermore, the DPPT is not significant after removing the first oscillatory frequency, indicating that the signal is oscillating at only one frequency.
 For the detected oscillatory component, next we estimate if there is any change point.
-The third panel shows the second-stage statistics with $\tilde{m}=50$ and $m'=8$ plotted against time position.
-All tuning parameters stated above are selected by the MV method.
+The second panel shows the second-stage statistics with $\tilde{m}=112$ and $m'=13$ plotted against time position.
+Both tuning parameters stated above are selected by methods proposed in Section \ref{sec:tuning}.
 The horizontal line indicates the 90-th percent simulated quantile of the first iteration step under estimated frequency 14.1Hz.
-The estimated break points are at 698-th and 1135-th units under $\beta = 0.1$.
+The estimated break points are at 696-th, 905-th and 1019-th units under $\beta = 0.1$.
 Again, the size and shape of each peak in the second-stage statistics are affected by the choice of the bandwidth parameter $\mt$ and amplitude of the oscillatory pattern existing in the data.
-In the forth panel, the detected spindle is colored in red, which coincides with the experts' annotation.
+In the third panel, the detected spindle is colored in red, which coincides with the experts' annotation.